 On the way back, while talking with Ennett about the experience as the sun set and the boat smashed over waves that had carried themselves to Florida from the destruction in the Bahamas, the two of us agreed that this is how schmaltzy-ass movies end.

 She was the only one on the trip with shark-dive experience.
 And according to her, the shark was clearly agitated.
-It was hunting—evident from the fact it was by itself; they only stray from the pod when they're hunting—and likely coming up from below to attack.
-In Rebecca's footage, the only shots that were usable, you can see the shark come up from below in a predatory way before it turns away at the final moment.
+It was hunting.
+This was evident from the fact it was by itself—they only stray from the pod when they're hunting.
+In the footage, you can see the shark come up from below Rebecca, and she starts to scream before it turns away at the final moment.

 In the background, you can see Ennett and me bobbing up and down in the surf a few feet away—gleefully oblivious that we narrowly avoided a shark attack.